GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/13_Custom_Materials/02_surfaceShaders.md

 It must include the following mixins:
  - **VertexInput** (from `VertexInput.bslinc`) - Contains a set of helper methods useful for transforming vertex inputs into outputs.
  - **PerCameraData** (from `PerCameraData.bslinc`) - Provides a variety of camera parameters, including the view-projection matrix, view direction and origin.
 Check the contents of `PerCameraData.bslinc` to see all the provided properties.
- - **PerObjectData** (from `PerObjectData.bslinc`) - Provides a variety of per-object paramters, including the world transform, world-view-projection matrix and object layer.
+ - **PerObjectData** (from `PerObjectData.bslinc`) - Provides a variety of per-object paramters, including the world transform, world-view-projection matrix, object layer and object color.
 Check the contents of `PerObjectData.bslinc` to see all the provided properties.

 ~~~~~~~~~~~~~
 #include "$ENGINE$\PerCameraData.bslinc"